morrownr/USB-WiFi/The_Low_Cost_List.md

 [3] Only supports managed and monitor modes.
 Low cost.
 [4] Nano (very small)

-Criteria to make The Short List:
+Criteria to make the list:

 1. Uses an In-kernel driver (adapter is plug and play).
 2. Has either a well documented track record or my own testing experience.